 Effects of stress on the body is a natural physical and emotional response to bad and sometimes even good life experiences.
 Stress is usually triggered by everyday activities and responsibilities.
-Whether it is a short term irritation such as a traffic jam or a long term grief like the loss of a loved one, depending on the impact of the stress effects on your body in ways you can’t imagine.
+Whether it is a short term irritation such as a traffic jam or a long term grief like the loss of a loved one, stress affects your body in ways you can’t imagine.

 Stress is very personal.
 Up to 80% of all doctor’s office visits are for stress-related ailments and problems & forty percent of all adults suffer adverse health effects from stress.

 Scientists have found that a hormone called cortisol is released when a person is under stress.
-This in turn makes the person crave a lot of sugar and fat.
+This, in turn, makes the person crave a lot of sugar and fat.
 The best way to combat this is by stocking up on healthy snacks and including brain-healthy foods in your diet.

 When stressed, your heart starts to pump faster which in turn constricts the blood vessel thus increasing the blood pressure.
 Too much stress can even cause a stroke or heart attack.
-Following a heart healthy lifestyle can to a major extend reduce stress faced.
+Following a heart-healthy lifestyle can to a major extent reduce stress faced.

 While there might be so many reasons why insomnia prevails, long term exposure to stress can also cause insomnia and result in faulty sleep cycles.
-Continued exposure to a stressed lifestyle can lead to other sleep related problems as well.
+Continued exposure to a stressed lifestyle can lead to other sleep-related problems as well.
 Best way to avoid the situation is to follow proper sleep hygiene.
-Practising yoga also helps.
+Practicing yoga also helps.

 Stress can affect your breathing in a bad way.
 For those suffering from Asthma or any breathing-related problem, stress can even be life-threatening.
 Stress can cause rapid breathing or hyperventilation that can bring on a panic attack in someone who is prone to panic attacks.
 In such cases, working with a psychologist can help in getting assistance for breathing better.